nodecross/nodex-docs/source/build_guide/linux/index.md

 -rw-rw-r--   1 parallels parallels     2688 Nov  4 16:33 unid-agent.d
 ```

-These steps will complete the build of UNiD EDGE.
+These steps will complete the build of NodeX EDGE.
 Verify that the build artifacts exist in the following path

 - **target/x86_64-unknown-linux-musl/release/unid-agent**

-The build artifact (unid-agent) can be executed by properly deploying it on the execution environment specified at build time; the API reference provided by UNiD EDGE is described in subsequent chapters.
+The build artifact (unid-agent) can be executed by properly deploying it on the execution environment specified at build time; the API reference provided by NodeX EDGE is described in subsequent chapters.

 ## First time starting up

-The UNiD EDGE built in the previous steps should be moved to any directory on the LinuxOS (generally /usr/local/bin is a good place to put it).
+The NodeX EDGE built in the previous steps should be moved to any directory on the LinuxOS (generally /usr/local/bin is a good place to put it).

 ```
 [user@linux]$ sudo mv target/x86_64-unknown-linux-musl/release/unid-agent /usr/local/bin
 ```

-UNiD EDGE has a daemon startup function in the binary itself and can be started in a daemon state by specifying options.
-The following snippet shows how to start UNiD EDGE in a non-daemon state.
+NodeX EDGE has a daemon startup function in the binary itself and can be started in a daemon state by specifying options.
+The following snippet shows how to start NodeX EDGE in a non-daemon state.

 ```
 [user@linux]$ unid-agent
 ```

-The following snippet shows how to start UNiD EDGE in daemon state.
+The following snippet shows how to start NodeX EDGE in daemon state.

 ```
 [user@linux]$ unid-agent --daemonize
 ```

-There is no difference in the functionality provided by UNiD EDGE in either method, and other applications capable of IPC (Unix Domain Socket) communication can still make requests to the UNiD EDGE Agent.
+There is no difference in the functionality provided by NodeX EDGE in either method, and other applications capable of IPC (Unix Domain Socket) communication can still make requests to the NodeX EDGE Agent.

-## Hello, UNiD EDGE!
+## Hello, NodeX EDGE!

 To verify that it was installed correctly, run the following snippet.
-If the resulting DID document appears, the UNiD EDGE installation is complete.
+If the resulting DID document appears, the NodeX EDGE installation is complete.

 ```
 curl -X GET H 'content-type: application/json' \